greenelab/meta-review/manuscript.md

 The `master` branch of the repository contains all of the necessary inputs to build the manuscript.
 Specifically, a `content` directory contains one or more Markdown files that define the body of the manuscript as well as a metadata file to set information such as the title, authors, keywords, and language.
 Figures can be hosted in the `content/images` subdirectory or elsewhere and specified by URL.
-Repositories contain scripts and other assets that define how to build and deploy the manuscript.
+Repositories contain scripts and other files that define how to build and deploy the manuscript.
 Many of these operations are delegated to the `manubot` [Python package](https://github.com/manubot/manubot) or other dependencies such as Pandoc, which converts between document formats, and Travis CI, which builds the manuscript in the cloud.
 Manubot pieces together many existing standards and technologies to encapsulate a manuscript in a repository and automatically generate outputs.